-I am currently employed as a trainee for a company called D/S NORDEN AS, located in Copenhagen.
-I work in the dry bulk department, but the company also operates tankers, resulting in a total fleet of about 270 ships.
-Being a trainee, I will be rotated around the various departments within the company.
-By doing so, one really learns how a shipping company is built from the inside.
-In addition to working full-time at NORDEN, we are put through a commercial shipping course established by the Danish Shipowners' Association, with modules provided by organisations such as BIMCO.
-The working days are quite hectic, full of knowledge and learning.
-You are given a lot of responsibility, which makes you feel that the company really believes in you - something I greatly appreciate.
+I started as a trainee for a company called D/S NORDEN AS, located in Copenhagen.
+I worked in the dry bulk department, but the company also operated tankers, resulting in a total fleet of about 270 ships.
+Being a trainee, I was rotated around the various departments within the company.
+By doing so, one really learned how a shipping company is built from the inside.
+In addition to working full-time at NORDEN, we were put through a commercial shipping course established by the Danish Shipowners' Association, with modules provided by organisations such as BIMCO.
+The working days were quite hectic, full of knowledge and learning.
+You were given a lot of responsibility, which makes you feel that the company really believes in you - something I greatly appreciated.